exhsie/Personal-Expenses/README.md

 5. Generates a graph showing monthly expenditure and budget (to view weekly)
 6. Generates a graph showing a breakdown of the monthly expenditure (to view weekly)
 7. Sends graphs and messages to your Slack Account
-8. Determines if budget met, sends corresponding message
+8. Determines if budget goals met, sends corresponding message

 # To use this, you need to
 1. Download Monefy's mobile app (Available on both Android & IOS)